Advanced-SE-Project/Transaction-Management/README.md

 # Transaction Management Microservice

-A microservice for managing transactions, with full CRUD capabilities.
+A microservice for managing transactions, with full CRUD capabilities, designed to handle transactions associated with individual users.
 This microservice is built with Node.js, Express.js, PostgreSQL, and Prisma ORM.
 It includes Swagger documentation for easy interaction with the API.

 ## Table of Contents